HowellLu/simpleinclusion/README.md

 # simplyincluded
 An easy way to apply a simple inclusion criteria to a Pandas Dataframe to maximize an objective function.
+Uses a hyvrid of

 This is a simple method that generates a ruleset that subsets a Pandas DataFrame with the express intent to maximize an objective value.
+It's a hybrid genetic algorithm and particle swarm optimization algorithm to generate exclusion criteria.

 You can simply use it by: